 PLEASE NOTE: Up-to-date information about the PERL conference March 2015 is available on PERL's new website http://eng.hihm.no/responsible-living Please note that while the rest of the new website is still being completed other information about the partnership is available on the PERL website www.perlprojects.org

 The Partnership for Education and Research about Responsible Living

-A new PERL booklet, “Learning to Transform Oneself and Society", focuses on education for sustainable consumption and is the second in a series which provides an overview of policies and practices from countries around the globe.
-The booklet presents pedagogical insights from the core curriculum: “Here and Now!
-Education for Sustainable Consumption” and concrete references to relevant examples.
+A newly published PERL booklet, “Learning to Be", focuses on education for sustainable living and is the third in a series providing an overview of policies and practices from countries around the world.

-This project has been carried out with the support of the European Community in the framework of the Erasmus Programme.
-The content of this project does not necessarily reflect the position of the European Community, nor does it involve any responsibility on the part of the European Community.
+This project has been carried out with the support of the European Union in the framework of the Erasmus Academic Networks.
+The content of this project does not necessarily reflect the position of the European Commission.
+The Commission cannot be held responsible for any use which may be made of the content.